MosheBerman/KosherCocoa/README.md

 ---
 Clone into the repository.

 Drag the KosherCocoa Xcode project into your own and add KosherCocoa framework as a dependency.
-If you're targeting iOS 7, add KosherCocoa.h and the `Library` directory to your project.

-**CocoaPods:** KosherCocoa 3.0.2 supports CocoaPods.
+**CocoaPods:** KosherCocoa supports CocoaPods as of version 3.0.2.
 Add the following line to your podfile:

 ```
 'KosherCocoa', '~> 3.5.1'